 But such perfect regularity could also be taken to mean that space itself is wrapped up so that any object leaving through one boundary of the “tile” will come back into that same tile through another boundary, as shown in this animation:

 If we are willing to distort the tile, it is possible to show directly how this new one-tile space looks like.
 Here is a simple tile without a pattern:

-We need to identify the two edges shown in green with each other; also, we need to identify the two edges shown in red.
+We need to identify the two edges shown in cyan with each other; also, we need to identify the two edges shown in red.
 We can achieve identification by gluing the edges together.
 Gluing two opposite edges, the result is a cylindrical tube.
 Gluing the edges of the tube together, the result is a donut or torus:

 For three-dimensional tiles, each of which is a solid cube, there is an analogous construction.
 The result is an object called a “three-dimensional torus”.
 On such a three-dimensional torus, the gravitational waves would simply chase each other around and around, similar to the way shown here for closed lines representing wave fronts on the surface of an ordinary two-dimensional torus: